shrivastavshubham/Moloco/data_parse/readme.md

 # Moloco online assessment question-2
-#Run file rank_product.py
-#to get the desired two results asked in the question
-#
+1.Run file rank_product.py to get the required o/p of the two rankinf problems

-#Dabatabse is extracted from a separate class in database.py file
-#to maintain single responsility of the code
+2.Dabatabse is extracted in a separate function defined in database class in database.py file in order to  maintain single responsility of the code

-#
-#Json parsing into dictionary is handles separately again
-#in the file json_load.py
+3.Json parsing into dictionary is handled separately, in the file json_load.py